vickmuir/Backup/multivaulting.md

   5. Click **Save Changes**.

 In a few seconds, the new vault is usable.
 If you get a connection failure, check your settings, and try again.
 Keep in mind that adding an extra vault just presents you with an extra destination to choose for a job.
 It doesn't automatically run jobs against both vaults.
 You need to set up jobs to use the extra vault.
 Refer to the [Getting Started Tutorial](index.html#getting-started-with-evault-backup-services) for instructions.

-## EVault Director locations

-Multi Vaulting is available across all data centers and there's no geographical limitation in selecting a remote vault.
-When vaults are configured following steps that are mentioned in this document, all the configured vaults appear in vault settings.

->**Note**: Backing up to remote data center locations can take longer than backups to the same data center your server is located.